 To Reserve a park please fill out the following form and return it to Town Hall.
 In addition, please read the rules and regulations for the town parks.
 Parks are free to reserve but have a $10 fee if you wish to use the electricity.

-As the name suggests, this was the site of the old Eaton water tower.
+As the name suggests, this was the site of the old Eaton water tower, at the intersection of Elm and 5th Street.
 No amenities but is an attractive area across the highway from the Railroad park.

-Hawkstone park is located in the Hawkstone subdivision northwest of the main part of town.
+Hawkstone park is located in the Hawkstone subdivision northwest of the main part of town, it is encircled by Hawkstone Drive and Eagle Drive.
 This 11 acre park has large open play areas, a playground, 9 benches arranged along a 1 mile walking trail and a 2 acre lake.

 Eaton Commons Park